Alice Jones

 • Pearson Island expedition feasibility study (June 2016 - July 2016). $15 K grant from the Department of Environment, Water and Natural Resources (DEWNR).
 CIs: Jones, A.R., Gillanders B.M.

-• I have lectured on the 3rd year course Frontiers in Marine Biology (coordinated by Prof. Bronwyn Gillanders and Dr Patrick Reis-Santos) for 6 years, giving lectures titled 'Marine Monitoring in the 21st Century' and 'Blue Carbon, what is it and why should we care?'
+• I lectured on the 3rd year course Frontiers in Marine Biology (coordinated by Prof. Bronwyn Gillanders and Dr Patrick Reis-Santos) for 6 years, giving lectures titled 'Marine Monitoring in the 21st Century' and 'Blue Carbon, what is it and why should we care?'

 • I lectured on the 3rd year course Earth Observation in 2019 and 2020 (coordinated by Dr Ken Clarke).
 I presented a lecture titled 'Remote Sensing for Marine Science'

-• I have delivered tutorials on 'Presentation Skills' to 3rd year undergraduates (2016 - 2020)
+• I delivered tutorials on 'Presentation Skills' to 3rd year undergraduates (2016 - 2020)

 • I contributed to the Research Methods in Ecology 3rd year undergraduate course.
 For this course, I prepared and ran a 4-hr computer lab practical session on species distribution modelling.
 This involved giving a lecture of ~45 mins and then leading the class through a computer-based practical session using R (which I had prepared the scripts and data for)